Awareness Programmes

 Condition of Rain:

-Showers or thundershowers will occur at several places in the sea areas off the coast extending from Puttalam to Matara via Colombo and Galle.
+Showers or thundershowers may occur ata few places in the sea areas off the coast extending from Colombo to Matara via Galle in the evening or night.

 Winds: